encode/httpx/docs/async.md

     ...
 ```

-Alternatively, use `await clien.aclose()` if you want to close a client explicitly.
+Alternatively, use `await client.aclose()` if you want to close a client explicitly:

 ```python
 client = httpx.AsyncClient()